topherbc/src-vinyl-tracker/README.md

    - Website URL: (Your GitHub Pages URL or leave blank)
 5. After creating the application, you'll receive a Consumer Key and Consumer Secret
 6. Enter these credentials in the SRC Vinyl Tracker settings

+### Cross-Device Credential Storage

+The application offers two ways to store your Discogs API credentials:

+1. **LocalStorage (Default)**: Credentials are stored in your browser's localStorage and will only be available on the current device.

+2. **Config File**: By checking the "Store credentials in config.js" option in the settings modal, your credentials will be saved to the config.js file in the repository.
+This allows you to use the same credentials across all your devices.

+**Important Note**: If you enable the config file storage option, make sure to keep this repository private to protect your API credentials.

 ## GitHub Pages Deployment